-This is an exploratory course of technology and engineering.
+This is an exploratory course in technology and engineering.
 Students will have one quarter to explore the nature of technology, technology's role in society, our designed world, abilities for a technological world, and some specific skills using technologies of today.
-Students learn and utilize the Engineering Design Process and strengthen their 21st Century Skills - Communication, Collaboration, Creativity, Critical Thinking and Problem Solving.-The course leverages the Project Lead the Way Design and Modeling Curriculum to accomplish this.
-Design and Modeling (DM) provides students opportunities to apply the design process to creatively solve problems.
-Students are introduced to the unit problem in the first activity and are asked to make connections to the problem throughout the lessons in the unit.
+Students learn and utilize the Engineering Design Process and strengthen their 21st Century Skills - Communication, Collaboration, Creativity, Critical Thinking and Problem Solving.
 Students learn to utilize the design process and methods for communicating design ideas through sketches, solid models, and mathematical models.
 Students will understand how models can be simulated to represent an authentic situation and generate data for further analysis and observations.
 Students work in teams to identify design requirements, research the topic, and engage stakeholders.
 Teams design a toy or game to meet specific criteria and constraints, fabricate and test it, and make necessary modifications to optimize the design solution.